rpp33-fec-blue/FEC-Project/README.md

 ## Main features:
 **Product Overview** <br />
 Product overview feature enables customers to see relevant information for a single product in the catalogue.
-The functionality contained within this feature can be divided into image gallery, product information, style selector, Add to cart <br />
+The functionality contained within this feature can be divided into image gallery, product information, style selector, and add to cart <br />

 <img src="https://atelier-answers-photo.s3.ap-southeast-1.amazonaws.com/product-overview.gif" height="500" /><br />